 Prosecutions not only bring fines but, if widely published in the media, may cause significant brand damage and result in loss of business.
 The NZ Commerce Commission is deliberately ramping up fines in an attempt to clamp down on misleading conduct.
 Recently the Commission handed down a record $540,000 fine for misleading conduct and the case was widely reported in the media.
 These PR disasters are easily triggered by a single staff member who doesn’t clearly understand fair trading and consumer protection law.

-Consumer Law Made Easy gives you straightforward and practical guidance on consumer protection and fair trading laws.
+Our consumer law guide gives you straightforward and practical guidance on consumer protection and fair trading laws.
 The Fair Trading Act is covered in depth, including misleading and deceptive conduct, false or unsubstantiated representations, unfair practices, safety of products and services, and much more.
 The Consumer Guarantees Act is summarised including guarantees relating to the supply of goods and of services, and the rights of redress against suppliers and manufacturers.

 Available on subscription, the guide provides: